DFE-Digital/get-into-teaching-prototype/content/steps-to-become-a-teacher/if-you-need-to-get-the-right-qualifications.md

 If you’re a graduate from outside the European Economic Area (EEA), you may need to apply for a visa before starting your teacher training course.

 Contact the school or university you want to train with to find out.
 }

 section{
+##If your degree is not in the subject you want to teach

+If you need to top up your knowledge of the subject you want to teach, you could take a subject knowledge enhancement course (SKE).
+An SKE may be right for you if:

+  - your degree is not in the subject you want to teach, but is related
+  - you studied the subject at A level, but not at degree level
+  - you have an unrelated degree, but relevant professional experience in the subject
+  - it’s been some time since you used your degree knowledge

+You can do an SKE course in:
+  - maths
+  - physics
+  - languages
+  - chemistry
+  - computer studies
+  - biology
+  - English
+  - geography
+  - design and technology
+  - religious education
+  - primary maths

+Courses last between 8 and 28 weeks.
+SKE courses are funded, so you will not have to pay any tuition fees.
+You may also be eligible for a bursary of £5,600 for a 28-week course or £2,400 for a shorter course of 12 weeks.

+If you think an SKE course will help you, contact the schools or universities you want to apply to for more information.
+}

+section{